-- Perform an initial evaluation to assess the recipient's need for services; - Develop an Individualized Service Plan for the provision of psychological services, which must document the supports that will be provided to the recipient to meet his/her goals based on the recipient's approved POC; - Implement the recipient's therapy service plan in accordance with appropriate licensing and certification standards; - Complete progress notes for each session, within 10 days of the session, and provide notes to the recipient's support coordinator every three months or as specified in the POC; - Maintain both current and past records and make them available upon request to OCDD, service providers, support coordinators, the Centers for Medicare and Medicaid Services (CMS), and/or legislative auditors; and - Bill only for services rendered, based on the recipient's approved POC and prior authorization.
+- 1. Perform an initial evaluation to assess the beneficiary's need for services; - 2.
+Develop an Individualized Service Plan for the provision of psychological services, which must document the supports that will be provided to the beneficiary to meet his/her goals based on the beneficiary's approved POC; - 3.
+Implement the beneficiary's therapy service plan in accordance with appropriate licensing and certification standards; - 4.
+Complete progress notes for each session, within 10 calendar days of the session, and provide notes to the beneficiary's support coordinator every three months or as specified in the POC;

+- 5. Maintain both current and past records and make them available upon request to OCDD, service providers, support coordinators, the Centers for Medicare and Medicaid Services (CMS), and/or legislative auditors; and - 6.
+Bill only for services rendered, based on the beneficiary's approved POC and PA.